Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn's favorite food is venison.
 He keeps a small bag of dried strips in his pouch for later.
 His second favorite food is dried, hard bread with the crust because it's chewy.

 ### Voice
 Ljörn doesn't speak much.
 When speaking to strangers, he tends to give one word answers.
 He speaks casually and informally, and sometimes he would grumble or mumble answers.
-Despite his casual and informal speech, he also speaks very directly, but never blunt.
+Despite his casual and informal speech, he also speaks very directly, but never bluntly.
+If he does bluntly blurt something out, he only does it rarely when he's surprised.
 On top of that, he occasionally pauses between his speech.

  - "What do you mean?"
  - "I... don't think-"